amgorithm/Postcode/README.md

 ### Challenges

-The most fiddly part of this project was the delete post functionality., strangely.
+The most fiddly part of this project was the delete post functionality, strangely.
 Despite being able to delete the post, I had some trouble figuring out how to asynchronously delete the post from the user’s record.
 What tremendously helped was to take a step back and look beyond the Mongoose and MongoDB commands and look at the code for what it really is, an object with a nested array.
 Stripping back the code to its basics thus enabled me to formulate a solution.

 ### Wins